 Do you need a loan but have been refused everywhere?
 If you applied for a personal loan only to be told that you don't qualify because of your debt-to-income ratio?
 It's a frustrating experience.
-You know don't have enough money – that's why you need a loan!
+You know you don't have enough money – that's why you need a loan!

 What Is a High Debt-To-Income Ratio?

 A debt-to-income ratio, or DTI, is the relationship between how much you owe and how much you have coming in.
-You can calculate it by dividing your total monthly debt payments by your gross monthly income, defined as what you make before deductions.
+You can calculate it by dividing your total monthly debt payment by your gross monthly income, defined as what you make before deductions.

 Example: Imagine that you have multiple debts and owe $200 per month on student loans and $400 per month on your auto loan.
-Your monthly mortgage payment is $1,500 and your gross monthly income is $5,000.
+Your monthly mortgage payment is $1,500, and your gross monthly income is $5,000.
 Your DTI is calculated as:

 (1,500 + 200 + 400) / 5,000 = 0.42

 “Is that high?”

 A 42 percent DTI isn't off the charts, but it is a bit high.
 Generally, lenders prefer to see a DTI below 36 percent.
 They want to know that you have money left over to pay off your mortgage loan after you've paid your existing bills like housing expenses, a student loan, or car loan.

 Here’s the typical breakdown:

 - 0% to 35%: You’re managing your money well.
 Lenders will probably see you as a desirable borrower.

 - 36% to 49%: You’re doing okay and might still be able to get a loan, but you might have to present additional proof that you can afford it before receiving loan approval.

 - 50% or more: You may not have enough disposable income to afford a loan.
 Your borrowing options will probably be limited.

 Fortunately, even if your DTI is on the high side, you’re not completely out of choices.
 Be it with a Federal Housing Administration-backed FHA loan, or other loan types, there are possibilities.

 There are personal loan lenders for high debt-to-income ratio borrowers.
 It's mostly a matter of finding one that suits your situation.